cosmicCode42/OC-archive/README.md

 - As a user, I want a way to find characters from the same genre (action, fantasy, slice of life, romance, and so on).
 - As a user, I want an account where all my characters can be stored.
 - As a user, I want my characters to not be editable by other users.
-- As a user, I want ...
-- As a user, I want ...

 ### Design Choices